-Serious tennis players often suffer from pain in the hips and knees, which limits their movement and can make each step an painful endeavor.
+Serious tennis players often suffer from pain in the hips and knees, which limits their movement and can make each step a painful endeavor.

-Arthritis, ligament injury or deterioration of joint cartilage can be blamed for the pain.
-The problem isn't always so serious.?
-Referred pain from trigger points in the thigh muscles can be intense and mistaken for a damaged joint.
+Arthritis, ligament injury or deterioration of joint cartilage can all be responsible for this pain, but the problem isn't always so serious.
+Referred pain from trigger points in the thigh muscles can be equally intense and even mistaken for a damaged joint.

 If you're experiencing knee or hip pain, your first step should be to look for trigger points and eliminate them with self-myofascial release.

 Foam Rolling Your IT Band

 If you have tenderness in the illiotibial band, also known as the IT band, release the trigger points by rolling sideways on a foam roller.
 Be warned, this can be painful.

 If the IT band remains tight, the problem could be your tensor fasciae latae (TFL) muscle and gluteus maximus.